jsmoriss/jsm-show-post-meta/readme.txt

 == Description ==

-**Wondering about the post meta your theme and/or plugins might be creating?**

-**Want to find the name of a specific post meta key?**

-**Need some help debugging your post meta (aka custom fields)?**

-The JSM's Show Post Metadata plugin displays all post meta (aka custom fields) keys and their unserialized values in a metabox at the bottom of post editing pages.
+The JSM's Show Post Metadata plugin displays post (ie. posts, pages, and custom post types) meta keys (aka custom field names) and their unserialized values in a metabox at the bottom of post editing pages.
+By default, the current user needs to have the 'manage_options' capability to view the Post Metadata metabox, and the 'manage_options' capability to delete individual meta keys.
+The default 'manage_options' capability can be modified using the 'jsmspm_show_metabox_capability' and 'jsmspm_delete_meta_capability' filters.

 There are no plugin settings - simply *install* and *activate* the plugin.